7th and 8th grade

 From Community to Society

-A Montessori Adolescent Program (Middle School), for the 12-14 year old, is built on the foundations of the elementary.
+A Montessori Adolescent Community is built on Montessori foundations

-Students are expected to bring a high level of independence and self direction, a comfort with collaborative work, and a love of learning for learning’s sake.
-They treat each other with respect and are comfortable with the knowledge that each person has different strengths and challenges.
+Students are expected to bring a high level of independence and self-direction, a comfort with collaborative work, and a love of learning for learning’s sake.
+The students treat each other with respect and are comfortable with the knowledge that each person has different strengths and challenges.
 The manipulative materials of the elementary level are rarely present, as adolescents have moved beyond their applications and are now solidly comfortable with the more adult learning techniques of reading, discussion, and application to a task.

 The positive sense of belonging is nurtured through weekly council meetings run by the students, responsibilities that adequately match the capabilities of the adolescent, and through work that has a clear purpose.
 The adolescents work side-by-side with an increased number of adults, to engage in the immediate needs of the community: chores of dishwashing and sweeping, weeding the garden, feeding the animals, doing volunteer work at the neighborhood shelter, writing letters to representatives, etc. In response to their stronger need for belonging and a growing ability to collaborate within a large group, the adolescents have a schedule to the day and work within the same curriculum area at the same time.
 Each person is expected to contribute his best efforts to the topic or task at hand.
 Some adolescent programs utilize a boarding component to thoroughly immerse the students in this type of environment.

 Montessori adolescents continue to learn without letter grades or gold stars.
-Conversations with the teachers and written remarks on papers compliment the most important barometer of success: the student’s own knowledge that he has put forth his best effort.
+Conversations with the teachers and written remarks on papers complement the most important barometer of success: the student’s own knowledge that he has put forth his best effort.
 The mixed-age class supports each student in applying himself in a unique way to a group experience.
-Longer blocks of time each day for subject areas such as Humanities, Occupations/Sciences, and Creative Expression allow enough time for each student to follow personal threads of interest without interruption.
+Longer blocks of time each day for subject areas such as Occupations and Humanities, Sciences, and Creative Expression allow enough time for each student to follow personal threads of interest without interruption.

-The Montessori program for children aged 12 to 14 years is based on the recognition of the special characteristics of adolescence.
+The Montessori community for seventh and eighth grade students is based on the recognition of the special characteristics of adolescence.
 Adolescence is an age of great social development, an age of critical thinking and re-evaluation, and a period of self-concern and self-assessment.
 It is the transition from childhood to adulthood.
 Above all adolescence is like an odyssey – an arduous yet exciting adventure – where the adolescent tries to find his or her place in the world.